The City of Puerto Madryn

 is bathed by the blue waters of the Nuevo Gulf, on the East of the Province of Chubut, and it lies on the cliffs shaped by a small plateau that features an impressive perspective of the Atlantic Ocean.

-The whale season is one of the attractions that have made this city famous worldwide.
+The whale season is one of the attractions that have made this beautiful city of Puerto Madryn famous worldwide.
 From June to December, various populations of southern right whales

 reach these shores.
 Visitors may watch them both on board the boats leaving from Puerto Pirámides and from some natural viewpoints and almost all the beaches bordering the city.